phaziz/ConstructrCMS-3/README.md

 ### CHANGELOG

+	- 2015-08-03 Constructr Content Mapping - Map a Content-Element to a specific HTML-ID-Area / Template Update
 	- 2015-07-30 Split Images and other Files in InsertingModal (Content new / Content edit), minor Bugfixes and Improvements
 	- 2015-07-29 AutoInsert Markdown for Files / little Bugfixes and minor Features
 	- 2015-07-28 Webinstaller / little Bugfixes and minor Features